Springe09/Project-3/README.md

 3.

 ## In Game Mechanics
 To minimize overhead costs this business model is designed to work within the host gaming ecosystems.
-For example with Axie Infinity you would buy and sell NFT's within their ecosystem.
+For example, with Axie Infinity you would buy and sell NFT's within their specific Axie world ecosystem.
 You would then replicate this measure with CryptoQuest, Pegaxy and all the others.
-This prevents the need for external engineering costs to build and maintain software and storage hardware.
+This prevents the need for external engineering costs to build and maintain software and hardware.
 The gaming systems themselves provide all of the engineering support and we just buy, build, sell and loan within their gaming ecosystem(s).

 ## External Mechanics
-As a customer base is developed within the gaming ecosystems, the external features here can be implemented to build a customer base.
-This would include the NFT's, the tokenization, the airdropping and the other steps taken to build a energized and loyal customer base.
+The external features discussed here (NFT's, airdrops, tokenization, machine learning) here can be implemented to support and energize the customer base.
+These mechanics could be used in the same manner that real world business (Target, Starbucks, McDonalds) reward and incentives their customers to use their apps and businesses.
+These measures learned in the FIntech Bootcamp are applicable in a realworld setting to generate brand excitement.

 # Play to Earn Games
 This field is exploding as more and more projects seek to emulate the success of Axie Infinity and Decentraland.
-A current list along with the project capitilizations can be found at this link, [Coin Gecko](https://www.coingecko.com/en/categories/play-to-earn).
+A current list along with the project capitalization can be found at this link, [Coin Gecko](https://www.coingecko.com/en/categories/play-to-earn).

 A sample of these games includes:
 1. Axie Infinity
 2. Crypto Blades
 3. Pegaxy